-The price farmers receive for raw (unprocessed, unpasteurized) milk is largely determined by supply and demand forces that are influenced by federal and state dairy programs.
-Under most of these government dairy programs, the minimum farm milk price is established based on the value of the products made from it.
-Those products are categorized into four groups, or 'Classes', of milk.
-Under the federal dairy program, Class I describes milk used for fluid, or beverage, milk products.
+Supply and demand forces combine with federal and state dairy policies to establish prices farmers receive for raw (unprocessed, unpasteurized) milk.
+Most milk is priced according to its end use, with products grouped into four classes.
+Class I covers milk used for fluid, or beverage, milk products.
 Class II refers to milk going into 'soft' manufactured products such as sour cream, cottage cheese, ice cream, and yogurt.
-Class III refers to milk used for making hard cheeses.
+Class III takes in milk used for making hard cheeses.
 Class IV milk is used to make butter and dry products such as non-fat dry milk (NFDM).

 Visit USDA's Agricultural Marketing Service website for more information.